ExaWorks/job-api-spec/specification.md

     - Encryption

-- File staging
+- Enables file staging

-- Standard output/error streaming
+- Allows for standard output/error streaming

-- File cleanup (an alternative and perhaps more flexible way of doing this is to implement pre- and post-jobs in Layer 0)
+- Enables file cleanup (an alternative and perhaps more flexible way of doing this is to implement pre- and post-jobs in Layer 0)

-- User mapping: if a system-wide service is deployed, there must be a mapping of the authenticated user to a local user under which the job should run.
+- Requires user mapping: if a system-wide service is deployed, there must be a mapping of the authenticated user to a local user under which the job should run.